 In "Living Next Door to Alice", most successfully covered by Smokie, the narrator has been in love with his neighbor for 24 years, but couldn't tell her.
 And now she's moving away.
 Meanwhile, the narrator's friend, Sally has been in love with him for 24 years, but he ignored her because of Alice.

-In the '90s, Charlie Brown had a girlfriend named Peggy Jean, and their feelings for each other were mutual.
+Peanuts has this trope as the norm: Unrequited love is practically the only kind of love featured throughout the series note In the '90s, Charlie Brown had a girlfriend named Peggy Jean, and their feelings for each other were mutual.
 Until she broke up with him, anyways.
-Also, in the very early days of the strip, Patty and Shermy were a couple, but these strips are never considered canon by fans
+Also, in the very early days of the strip, Patty and Shermy were a couple, but these strips are never considered canon by fans.

 In Curtis, title character Curtis Wilkins only has eyes for would-be celebrity Michelle, and barely notices Chutney's crush on him.